HCI + SMC

 Design of Digital Musical Instruments (DMIs) • Real-time Interactive Systems for Music Performance • Human-Computer Interaction • Interaction Design • Tangible, Physical & Social Computing • Computer-Supported Collaborative, Participatory & Improvisation Music • Live Coding • Real-time Music Information Retrieval and Machine Learning • Multichannel Spatialization • Generative & Algorithmic Music • Immersive Sound Experiences • Women in Music Tech • Arts & Social Sciences Research Methods • STEAM Education • Data Visualization • Creative Programming

-- Center for Digital Music – Queen Mary University of London (2017-present).
+- Centre for Digital Music – Queen Mary University of London (2017-present).

 - Georgia Tech Center for Music Technology / ADAM Lab (Digital Media Program) – Georgia Tech (2015-2017).